julianhyde/calcite/site/_docs/reference.md

 connect string parameter.

 The 'C' (compatibility) column contains value
+'b' for BigQuery ('fun=bigquery' in the connect string), 'h' for Hive ('fun=hive' in the connect string),
 'm' for MySQL ('fun=mysql' in the connect string),
-'o' for Oracle ('fun=oracle' in the connect string), 'p' for PostgreSQL ('fun=postgresql' in the connect string).
-'b' for BigQuery ('fun=bigquery' in the connect string).
+'o' for Oracle ('fun=oracle' in the connect string), 'p' for PostgreSQL ('fun=postgresql' in the connect string), 's' for Spark ('fun=spark' in the connect string).
-'h' for Hive ('fun=hive' in the connect string).
-'s' for Spark ('fun=spark' in the connect string).

 One operator name may correspond to multiple SQL dialects, but with different